dou-y/ukui-system-monitor/README.md

 # ukui-system-monitor
-UKUI System Monitor allows you to graphically view and manipulate the running processes, It also provides an overview of the resources (such as CPU and memory) and File Systems on your system.
+UKUI System Monitor allows you to graphically view and manipulate the running processes.
+It also provides an overview of the resources (such as CPU and memory) and File Systems on your system.

-## Build
+## How to Build
 ./autogen.sh
 make
 sudo make install